 In March 2020, the Province of Ontario declared a state of emergency in response to the COVID-19 virus.
-The Township has followed the Provincial orders regarding essential services and as a result, has closed some of its services as required under these orders in 2020 and 2021.
+The Township has followed the Provincial orders regarding essential services and as a result, has closed some of its services as required under these orders.
 It is unclear the total financial impact the COVID-19 virus will have on the Township.
 Council and staff continue to monitor the situation.
-During the year ending December 31, 2021, the Township recognized \$88,972 (2020 - \$88,207) of government grants under the Safe Restart Program.
+During the year ending December 31, 2022, the Township recognized \$50,500 (2021 - \$88,972) of government grants under the Safe Restart Program.